jbeguna04/Energize/README.md

 ## Changelog
 ### Version 0.7.1 *(2012-10-XX)* - [Changes][22]
+* Added support for Android 3.1 and higher
 * Updated the version of the used GraphView library
 * Updated the version of the used ViewPagerIndicator library